BLUE TEAM LEVEL 1

 - MITRE ATT&CK

-Students are able to start their exam immediately from the BTL1 course and will have access to the lab via an in-browser virtual session for up to 12 hours and must complete the provided report template.
+Students are able to start their practical 24-hour incident response exam immediately from the BTL1 course whenever they feel ready.
+Students will have access to a cloud lab via an in-browser session for up to 12 hours and must complete the provided report template.
 Students will have an additional 12 hours once their lab access has expired if they need more time to finish their report.

 Once the student has successfully submitted their report, we will mark the submissions and inform the student if they have passed or failed within 30 days.